How to Boost Your Creativity and Business with the Unscripted App for Photographers

 Tip #3: Create a Moodboard Directly in the App

 It’s helpful to talk to your clients beforehand about what kinds of poses and looks they’re interested in.
-One of the best ways to get on the same page and understand what your clients are looking for is to ask them to create a moodboard.
+One of the best ways to get on the same page and understand what your clients are looking for is to send them one of Unscripted’s ready-made questionnaires and ask them to collaborate with you on a moodboard.

 A moodboard shouldn’t be confused with a shot list; instead, it’s more of a visual guide for capturing the look and style of imagery that your clients appreciate.
 In the Unscripted app, you can create a collection of poses and prompts within a feature called “My Photoshoots,” which basically keeps all of the information regarding your shoots in one place (see Tip #7 below for more details).
 And that is the beauty of creating a moodboard in the app.
 You don’t have to separate out the details of keeping your contact information in one place, your moodboard in another, and your session information in yet another location.
 Just put together a photoshoot in the app and then share it with your clients via text message or email.
 All they’ll need to do is browse through the galleries and click on the “+” over the images (see the example below), which will then populate the moodboard with their favorite images.